Mihailo Živanović: Work with the orchestra Fis-dur

-Significant, almost crucial meeting with Boro Roković (a trumpeter, composer, arranger, pianist and accordionist) occurred while playing at a dance party in 1949.
+Significant, almost crucial meeting with Bora Roković (a trumpeter, composer, arranger, pianist and accordionist) occurred while playing at a dance party in 1949.
 Bora heard him and was impressed by his talent.
 He wanted to help Mihajlo, introduce him more and better into the world of jazz and direct him to the true value.
 He offered him to join his orchestra. Živanović played there until the end of 1953.
 Soon he was invited by Aleksandar Nećak and played in all three orchestras at the same time.

 Orchestra Fis-dur existed until 1950.

 Work in Radio Belgrade Revue Orchestra

 Well-known trombonist Mladen Guteša founded Radio Belgrade Light Revue Orchestra on 18 January 1948.
 By the end of 1949. he invited Mihailo Živanović to become its member.
 Mihajlo was then a student of the Music Academy in the class of renowned professor Bruno Brun.
 For such a work and permanent employment, he had to get permission from his professor.
 Professor Bruno gave him consent.

 In the Revue Orchestra Mihailo first played the baritone saxophone, and then the instrument which he had been studying – the clarinet.
 Radio Belgrade Revue Orchestra had many successful tours and concerts.
 One in Zagreb in 1953, which proved that Belgrade was the center of Yugoslav jazz.

 Before the end of the study in 1954, persuaded by professors from the Academy, he left Radio Belgrade Revue Orchestra and got a job in the National Theatre Orchestra (Belgrade Opera) where he worked four years (until 1958).

 As a student at the Academy he achieved a remarkable success in the Yugoslav competition of young artists, clarinetist of classical music, in Skopje in 1954.
 There he won the second prize (the first was not awarded to anyone).

 In 1955 he graduated clarinet successfully.